cellgeni/projman/README.md

 user_server_name = <user>
 ```

-Check connection with the new machine `./connect.sh` or
+Check connection with the new machine `connect.sh` or
 `ssh ubuntu@<server_ip> -i keys/user_key`

-Pack keys and ssh instructions in a tar to share: `./share.sh`
+Pack keys and ssh instructions in a tar to share: `share.sh`

 #### Customizing user server